jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 usermod -a -G redis www-data
 ```
 Change nextcloud PHP config.
-While we are in this file, we also add the memcache.local for APCu.
 ```bash
 sudo nano /var/www/nextcloud/config/config.php
 ```
-change to
+While we are in this file, we also add the memcache.local for APCu.
+Change to:
 ```PHP
   'memcache.local' => '\OC\Memcache\APCu',
   'memcache.locking' => '\OC\Memcache\Redis',